Moseco/sagase/README.md

 Thanks to [Electronic Dictionary Research and Development Group](http://www.edrdg.org/) for managing the source dictionary file.

+Thanks to the [KanjiVG project](http://kanjivg.tagaini.net/) for the kanji stroke order data.

 ### Files used

 - [Vocab dictionary file from Electronic Dictionary Research and Development Group.](http://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project) Version used for this project is `JMdict_e_examp` (English only, with examples).